zx80/flask-simple-auth/DOCUMENTATION.md

 The authentication scheme attempted on a route can be altered with the `auth` parameter added to the `route` decorator.
-This may be used to restrict the authentication scheme to a *subset* if those configured globally, and may or may not work otherwise depending on module internals, so this is only for special cases.
+This may be used to restrict or change the authentication scheme on a route.
+Some combinations may or may not work depending on module internals, so this is only for special cases.
-A legitimate use for a REST API is to have `FSA_AUTH` defined to *token* and have only one *basic* route to obtain the token used by other routes.
+A legitimate use for a REST API is to have `FSA_AUTH` defined to *token* and have only one password-authenticated route to obtain the token used by all other routes.

 ### Authentication Schemes